 I also use concepts and techniques from Dialectical Behavior Therapy (DBT).
 DBT is a therapy that is well-known for building four types of skills: mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness.
 The term mindfulness has grown in popularity.
 I use the term mindfulness in a clinical way, as a set of skills and behaviors.
 A good way to describe mindfulness is that it's the opposite of mindlessness.
 Being mindful helps you observe what's happening in the present moment, without getting tangled up in unwanted thoughts, feelings, emotions, urges, and sensations.
 Being mindful helps you see things as they are, not as you wish they were, or wish they weren't.
 I take great care to explore whether using mindfulness techniques aligns with your personal and spiritual beliefs.

-At times, I use a technique called Brainspotting to support functional change.
-Brainspotting can be used two ways: to promote posttraumatic growth and reduce performance blocks.
-If you tend to get stuck in frustrating psychological or behavioral patterns, a combination of talk therapy and Brainspotting may be effective for you.
+At times, I may use Brainspotting or Eye Movement Desensitization and Reprocessing (EMDR) to support functional change.
+They can be used two ways: to promote posttraumatic growth and reduce performance blocks.
+If you tend to get stuck in frustrating psychological or behavioral patterns, a combination of talk therapy and Brainspotting or EMDR may be effective for you.

 Since I combine multiple types of therapy, I am an integrative therapist.
 Integrative Therapy means that I use a variety of clinical techniques and theories, based on my training, education, and experience.
 I am also trauma-informed, which means that I am sensitive to the impact of psychological trauma and adverse childhood experiences.
 I would be happy to explain more about each therapy and how I integrate them as appropriate.
 All humans, and most problems, are complex, so I tailor my work with each client.

 I value cultural humility and social progress.
 Currently, I participate in three causes:

 and family social-emotional wellness.